swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ## Introduction

-The Swift standard library's string processing algorithms are known to be underpowered compared to popular programming and scripting languages.
-Some of these omissions can be papered over through bridged `NSString` API available through the Foundation framework, but these are still incomplete, and bring in linkage requirements to Foundation.
+The Swift standard library's string processing algorithms are underpowered compared to other popular programming and scripting languages.
+Some of these omissions can be papered over through bridged `NSString` API available through the Foundation framework, but these are still incomplete and bring in linkage requirements to Foundation.

 We propose: